webbasan/HotasCtrl/doc/readme.txt

     parameters: "<some text\nwith multiple\nlines>"
     This allows to set multiple lines of text with in one argument.
     The lines should be separated by the character sequence "\n".

+clock:
+    parameters: <clock type>
+    where clock is one of: local_24h, local_12h, utc_24h, utc_12h, gmt_24h, gmt_12h, zulu_24h, zulu_12h
+    The utc, gmt and zulu variants are convenient synonyms for the same clock types.
+    If the clock is activated, the application will automatically go into "daemon" mode.

+daemon:
+    Activates the "daemon" mode: The application won't exit after the initial setup and keeps running.
+It will regularly check the connected state of the device and will initialize it again when it is re-connected.

 Examples: